Close-Up Magic vs Stage Magic: Which is Right for Your Event?

 A close-up magician performing intimate tech magic for a small group of corporate event guests, capturing the immediate delight and astonishment that defines the mix and mingle format.

-When people think of a magician, they often picture a stage performer in front of a large audience.
-But for many corporate events, close-up magic — performed inches away from your guests — delivers a far more powerful and personal experience.
-Understanding the difference between the two formats is the key to choosing the right one for your occasion.
+When people think of a magician, they often picture a stage performer in front of a large audience — a grand illusion, a dramatic reveal, a theatrical spectacle.
+But for many corporate events, and indeed for most weddings and private occasions, close-up magic — performed inches away from your guests, in their hands, with no stage between performer and audience — delivers a far more powerful and personally affecting experience.
+Understanding the difference between the two formats, and knowing which one is right for your specific event, is the key to making the best booking decision.

 What is close-up magic?

-Close-up magic, sometimes called table magic or mix and mingle magic, takes place in the hands — literally.
-The magician moves through your guests in small groups, performing with cards, coins, and everyday objects at close quarters.
-Every guest gets a front-row seat.
-The reactions are immediate, intimate, and genuinely astonishing precisely because there's nowhere to hide.
+Close-up magic — sometimes called table magic, walkabout magic, or mix and mingle magic — takes place in the hands.
+Literally.
+The magician moves through your guests in small groups, performing with cards, coins, borrowed objects, and other everyday items at close quarters.
+Every person in the group gets a front-row seat.
+The reactions are immediate, intimate, and genuinely astonishing precisely because there is nowhere to hide — the magic happens inches from people's faces, with their own hands sometimes serving as the stage.

 A professional cabaret magician commanding the stage during a corporate awards dinner, delivering a polished theatrical performance to a captivated seated audience.